Skip to content

 Running a high-priority job (ML platform engineer)

 You’re submitting a Job whose Pods need to run together — N pods, each with the same Profile.
-From BigFleet’s view this is N CRs with the same Profile fingerprint, aggregated to one row in the shard’s NeedsTable.
+From BigFleet’s view this is N CRs with the same Profile fingerprint, aggregated into one row in the shard’s NeedsTable.

 What you watch: